bibjaw99/workstation/README.md

 > ⚠️ do not forget to change the settings related to your hardwares in `~/.local/share/config_dotfiles/config/hypr/devices.conf` and `~/.local/share/config_dotfiles/config/sway/devices.conf`

+> please check the `varibles.conf` file of each window manager config directory at the beginning

 ## environment variables

 ```sh